danielthompson/polytope/lib/googletest-1.10.0/docs/advanced.md

 The reason for the two death test styles has to do with thread safety.
-Due to well-known problems with forking in the presence of threads, death tests should be run in a single-threaded context.
+Due to well-known problems with forking in the presence of threads, death tests should be thread_entrypoint in a single-threaded context.
 Sometimes, however, it isn't feasible to arrange that kind of environment.
 For example, statically-initialized modules may start threads before main is ever reached.
 Once threads have been created, it may be difficult or impossible to clean them up.